+How It Gave The NORTH The Edge To Run NIGERIA

 While the Action Group team was waiting in Asaba for a meeting with the NCNC, they read in the newspapers that Zik and the NCNC had gone up North and clinched a deal with Ahmadu Bello on forming a coalition government with the Northern People’s Congress (NPC).

-Tafawa Balewa, from a minority ethnic group in the Northern Nigeria, would be the Prime Minister of Nigeria, while ZIk would be a ceremonial, Governor-General.
+Tafawa Balewa, from a minority ethnic group in Northern Nigeria, would be the Prime Minister of Nigeria, while ZIk would be a ceremonial, Governor-General.
 Even the President of Ghana, Dr. Nkrumah was shocked.
 He asked why ZIk, having expended so much energy, fighting for colonial emancipation and settling for a toothless bulldog role when Nigeria needed him the most.

 Zik wrote in his autobiography why he did not go for a coalition government with Awolowo;

-In 1947, with over £13,500 raised from the Yoruba people and given to the NCNC.
+In 1947, over £13,500 was raised from the Yoruba people and given to the NCNC.
 Zik had led other six prominent NCNC delegates to London to protest the obnoxious laws of Governor Arthur Richards.

-Zik’s opponents in the NCNC, accused him of squandering the money and the trust of Nigerians.
+Zik’s opponents in the NCNC accused him of squandering the money and the trust of Nigerians.
 Zik replied, insinuating that the Yoruba in the team, who were: Mrs. Funmilayo Ransome-Kuti, Prince Adeleke Adedoyin, and Dr Olorunnimbe, were the problem.
-There erupted a heated and prolonged press war among Zik’s political associates reminiscence of what happed in his West African Pilot and H.O Davie’s Political Panorama in the Daily Service.
-The incident spurred the Igbo in Lagos rushing to buy machetes in large numbers, thinking a tribal war was imminent.
+There erupted a heated and prolonged press war among Zik’s political associates’ reminiscence of what happed in his West African Pilot and H.O Davie’s Political Panorama in the Daily Service.
+The incident spurred the Igbo in Lagos to rush to buy machetes in large numbers, thinking a tribal war was imminent.
 The Governor and his General Secretary, Hugh Foot quickly called ZIk and H.O Davies to order at the Government House.
 Zik went away with the resolve that “the Yoruba must not be allowed to rule over others in Nigeria”.